-Header Parameter Name

-The name of a member of the JSON object representing a JWS Header or JWE Header.

-Header Parameter Value

-The value of a member of the JSON object representing a JWS Header or JWE Header.
+Header Parameter A name/value pair that is member of a JWS Header or JWE Header.
+Header Parameter Name The name of a member of a JSON object representing a JWS Header or JWE Header.
+Header Parameter Value The value of a member of a ISON object representing a IWS Header or IWE Header.